 Full measurements and instructions can be found on the printable recipe card at the bottom of the page.
 Please take a look at the steps and video before attempting this recipe!

-Measure the flour and sugar into a mixing bowl or the bowl of your stand mixer fitted with the paddle attachment.
+STEP 2: Use digital scales to measure the flour and sugar into a mixing bowl or the bowl of your stand mixer fitted with the paddle attachment.
 Stir to combine.

-Add the butter, eggs, milk and vanilla.
+STEP 3: Add the butter, eggs, milk and vanilla.
 Beat together using an electric hand mixer or your stand mixer, using a spatula to scrape the bottom and sides of the bowl as needed.
 Mix until the batter is smooth, about a minute.

-Transfer the batter into the prepared cake pan and level.
-Place the pan into your air fryer and cook for 30 minutes at 160°C (320°F).
+STEP 4: Place the prepareed cake pan into the air fryer basket.
+Pour the cake batter into the pan and level.
+Bake for 30 minutes at 160°C (320°F).
 Lower the temperature to 150°C (300°F) and continue to cook for a further 10 minutes.

-What temperature is best for baking a Cake in Air fryer?
+What temperature is best for baking a cake in Air fryer?

 Please note